foobar167/webgl/README.md

 2. [WebGL Fundamentals](https://webglfundamentals.org/)
 from the ground up.
 No magic.

-The code is divided into separate independent steps and steadily increases complexity with each step.
+Code is divided into separate independent steps and steadily increases complexity with each step.

-The following technologies are used:
+Following technologies are used:
 1. Javascript programming language;
 2. basics of HTML and CSS necessary to start examples;
 3. [glMatrix](http://glmatrix.net/) high performance vector and matrix